mobos/mob/README.md

 ### Interface

-The interface of a node allows us to communicate with the entire network in order to perform queries or commands, such as the retrieval of all services and its statuses or deployment of a new or updated service.
+The interface of a node allows us to communicate with the entire network in order to perform queries or commands, such as the retrieval of all services and their status, the deployment of a new or updated service, and so on.
 The interface component is purely optional and it is intended to be used for control purposes.

 ### Peer